fedosejev/react.tips/data/checkboxes-in-react/content.md

 <figcaption class="figure-caption">Code snippet 8.
 Application.jsx</figcaption>
 </figure>

-Since CSO is just a JavaScript object we can add own properties to it, just like you would do with any other JavaScript object.
+Since CSO is just a JavaScript object we can add our own properties to it, just like you would do with any other JavaScript object.

 Let's create a property on CSO that will store information about which checkboxes are checked.
 The next question that we should ask ourselves is: which data structure should I choose for storing that information?

 What are the requirements for our perfect data structure?

-1. We should easily add and delete our elements.
+1. We should be able to easily add and delete our elements.
 2. All elements must be unique.
-3. We should easily find out if the element is already stored.
+3. We should be able to easily find out if the element is already stored.

 That sounds like a description of a data structure that you might know about: Set.

-Sets are not supported in ES5 version of JavaScript, but luckily, we're using ES2015 version of JavaScript and Sets are supported there.
+Sets are not supported in ES5 version of JavaScript, but luckily, we're using ES2015 version of JavaScript where Sets are supported.

 Now we know that we want to create a new Set and assign it to `Application`'s component specification object.

-The next question to ask ourselves is: when should we do that?
-The better version of that question is: where do we need it, meaning: do we need our set to be ready before or after our `Application` component did mount?
+The next question we need to answer is: when should we create our empty Set?
+That will depend on whether we want our Set to be created before or after the `Application` component is rendered.

 The answer is: we want our Set to be created right before we mount our `Application` component: